gpeiris/Box-Plots/README.md

 ### Organs-At-Risk Related Dose Metrics
 * OAR_VXXGy - Percentage of the OAR Volume with XXGy of dose
-* OAR_DXXcc - Volume of the OAR with XXGy of dose
+* OAR_DXXcc - The dose being recieved by XXcc of the OAR

 ## Bugs
 ...